Nicholas Weising

 His primary research interests include geopolitics, industrial policy, maritime security, and national security law.

 He has contributed to Cornell Policy Group’s Journal of Affairs (formerly the Roosevelt Institute), CIMSEC, and ASPI’s The Strategist.
 His work has appeared in the European Parliamentary Research Service.
+He also served as the primary contributor for the Korea chapter of the report Pier Review: Leveraging the Allied Maritime Industrial Base for U.S. Shipbuilding.
 Previously, he interned with the National Labor Relations Board and was a Nimitz Intern at the Center for Maritime Strategy.

 He holds a Bachelor of Science from Cornell University’s School of Industrial and Labor Relations.